MangelMaxime/Nacara/docs/content/plugins/search.md

     |> Theme.register theme
 ```

-Two lines, because they answer different questions. `Search.register` builds the index and ships
+Two lines: `Search.register` builds the index and ships the modal, `Search.trigger` says where the
-the modal; `Search.trigger` says where the box goes.
-Put the trigger anywhere the theme takes a
+box goes.
+Put the trigger anywhere the theme takes a widget.
-widget.

 Then build.
 The first build fetches the pinned Pagefind release into `~/.cache/nacara` and indexes
 the output: